fmadore/IWAC-overview/src/styles/README.md

 # CSS Architecture Documentation

-This document provides an overview of the CSS architecture for this project, including how the styles are organized, naming conventions, and best practices for implementation.
+This document provides an overview of the CSS architecture for the **IWAC Database Overview** application, including how the styles are organized, naming conventions, and best practices for developing data visualization components.

 ## Overview

 The CSS architecture follows a utility-first approach with a focus on scalability, maintainability, and consistency.
-It is organized into the following categories:
+It is specifically designed to support data visualization components for the Islam West Africa Collection (IWAC) database.
+The architecture is organized into the following categories:

-1. **Theme Variables** - CSS custom properties for consistent design tokens
+1. **Theme Variables** - CSS custom properties for consistent design tokens and color palettes
-2. **Utility Classes** - Small, single-purpose classes that can be composed
+2. **Utility Classes** - Small, single-purpose classes that can be composed together
-3. **Components** - Component-specific styles when utilities aren't sufficient
+3. **Component Styles** - Specialized styles for visualizations, UI components, and interactive elements
-4. **Documentation** - Style guide for visual reference
+4. **Data Visualization Support** - Enhanced styling for charts, legends, tooltips, and responsive layouts

 ## Structure